lextudio/sharpsnmp_docs/pro/tutorials/compiler-trial-guide.rst

 Background
 ----------
-The Trial version can be requested `here <https://www.sharpsnmp.com/#contact-us>`_, and is packaged up with the latest #SNMP Library and SharpSnmpPro.Mib.
+The Trial version can be requested `here <https://www.sharpsnmp.com/#contact-us>`_, and is packaged up with the latest C# SNMP Library and SharpSnmpPro.Mib.

 Evaluation Steps
 ----------------